isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 Introduction text

-**June 30, 2017:** hg19 and hg38 TARGET WXS, RNA-Seq, and miRNA-Seq BAM files are now available in the ISB-CGC controlled-data repository in Google Cloud Storage.
+**June 30, 2017:**

+The genome sequence hg19 and hg38 TARGET WXS, RNA-Seq, and miRNA-Seq BAM files are now available in the ISB-CGC controlled-data repository in Google Cloud Storage.

 **May 9, 2017:**